 Plug-in Menu Entry Description Save As Allows you to save the current Plug-in settings as a preset for later use.
 This preset will appear in the Browser.
-Save As Default (only when a Native Instruments or External Plug-in is loaded) Allows you to save the current Plug-in settings as a default preset.
-This de- fault preset will be recalled each time you load the Plug-in from the Plug-in menu.
+Allows you to save the current Plug-in settings as a default preset.
+This default preset will be recalled each time you load the Plug-in from the Plug-in menu.

 Note that the first two submenus Native Instruments and External only show the Plug-ins that are enabled in the Plug-ins page of the Preferences panel.
-For more on this, see section 2.5.4, Preferences - Plug-ins Page.
+For more on this, see section $\uparrow 2.5.4$, Preferences - Plug-ins Page.

-The edit commands (Cut, Copy, and Paste) and preset management commands (Open, Save As..., and Save As Default...) available at the bottom of the Plug-in menu will be covered in section ↑6.1.7, Moving Plug-ins and ↑6.1.9, Saving and Recalling Plug-in Presets, respectively.
+The edit commands (Cut, Copy, and Paste) and preset management commands (Open, Save As..., and Save As Default...) available at the bottom of the Plug-in menu will be covered in section $\uparrow 6.1.7$, Moving Plug-ins and $\uparrow 6.1.9$, Saving and Recalling Plug-in Presets, respectively.

-6.1.3.1 Loading, Removing, and Replacing a Plug-in on the MASCHINE MK1 Controller
+6.1.3.1 Loading, Removing, and Replacing a Plug-in on the MASCHINE MK2 Controller